DominicWatts/Lightweight404/README.md

   - Malicious traffic
   - Mistakes

-404 page will load a of of assets and therefore make many requests.
+404 page will load a lot of assets and therefore make many requests.
 On high traffic sites any of the above scenarios can impact load times.

-This simplifies the layout of the 404 page but still returns the configured Default page in the admin
+This simplifies the layout of the 404 page but still returns the configured `Default Page` content in the admin

     Store > Configuration > General > Web > Default Pages

-Note: this extension includes some basic styling
+Note: this extension includes some basic styling.
+Although you can either customise this or add styling in the CMS page.
+Whatever works for you.

 # Install instructions